 Reminding yourself of the key features a stakeholder should exhibit will help you produce a more coherent, logical and therefore effective list.

-Typically stakeholders will fall into two camps: Those that are directly involved and therefore have a vested interest, and those not directly involved but who are interested for other reasons.
+Typically stakeholders will fall into two categories: those that are directly involved and therefore have a vested interest, and those not directly involved but who are interested for other reasons.
 For example would it set a precedent that would affect other areas?